bonitahlee/LayoutSample/README.md

 Hello All!
 I'm Bonita.
-This is My First Project on Github
+This is My First Project in Github